onium16/analyzer_swap_txs/README.md

 - [PostgreSQL](https://www.postgresql.org/) — relational database
 - [Flower](https://flower.readthedocs.io/en/stable/) — Redis data visualization

+## Planned Improvements

+It is necessary to add an `nginx` configuration as a reverse proxy to enhance security:

+- Encapsulation of all services behind Nginx
+  Only the required ports (e.g., 80/443) will be exposed to the public.

+- Restricting access to internal services
+  Ports such as `5433`, `6380`, `8001`, and `5556` will be closed from external access — they will only be accessible through Nginx.

+- Creating an alternative compose file `docker-compose.nginx.yml`
+  For production environments, with Nginx enabled and external ports disabled for all services except Nginx itself.

 ## Usage Guide

 1. Install [Docker](https://www.docker.com/) and [Docker Compose](https://docs.docker.com/compose/install/).